tarleb/kb/tips/download-a-nightly.md

 ---
-title: Pandoc nightly
+title: Download a nightly
 tags:
 - version
 - download
 - nightly
 ---

-# Download a nightly

 If you're a pandoc user in need of a version that includes a recent bug fix, or wants to test a feature recently added to the development version, download a nightly.

 Binaries of the current pandoc development version are created every 24 hours-- to access them,